nicobees/freedom-label/README.md

 📋 A modern web application for creating and printing custom eyewear prescription labels with a mobile-first design approach.

+Here is a Demo where you can try it out: https://nicobees.github.io/freedom-label

+> Have a look at the AI-based auto-fill form feature 😎
+>
+> ⚠️ This requires Chrome version 140+ and the following flags to be "Enabled"
+>
+> chrome://flags/#prompt-api-for-gemini-nano
+>
+> chrome://flags/#prompt-api-for-gemini-nano-multimodal-input

 ## 📝 Project Description

 Freedom Label © is a comprehensive solution for eyewear prescription label management, built as a modern web application with React frontend and FastAPI backend.
 The application provides an intuitive interface for creating detailed prescription labels including patient information, lens specifications, and manufacturing details.